25 Summer Art Programs for High School Students in 2026

 Application Deadline: Rolling

-Cost: $6,490
+Cost: $6,620

 The Savannah College of Art and Design (SCAD), with campuses in Savannah and Atlanta, offers a Rising Star program in which students take part in two college-level, credit-earning courses taught by faculty at the school.
 These credits are transferable to other institutions, should a student not attend SCAD for their higher education.
-Courses span a variety of disciplines and include demonstrations, lectures, studio work, and field trips to various historical sites, museums, parks, and music venues around the area.
-Students have access to the university’s libraries and studios featuring extensive technology resources.

 15. Summer Art Intensive at The Cooper Union

-Dates: July 14 – August 7
+Dates: July 13 – August 6

 Location: The Cooper Union

 The Cooper Union Summer Art Intensive program offers rising sophomores to rising seniors an opportunity to experience the art college environment and learn from professional art instructors while meeting peers who share their interests.
-Students can choose from concentrations in drawing, animation, graphic design, and studio practice.
+Students can choose from concentrations in animation, drawing, graphic design, painting, and studio practice.
 Students are included in special focus workshops, social events, field trips, and an exhibition for program-created work.

 16. Summer Arts Camp at Interlochen Center for the Arts